Towards Optimal Schemes for the Half-Duplex Two-Way Relay Channel: Communication Problem

 \section{Communication Problem}

 The studied network consists of three nodes labeled by $i=1, 2, 3$.
-Each node is only allowed to operate in half-duplex mode.
-The message $W_{13}$ is to be communicated from node 1 to node 3 and the message $W_{31}$ from node 3 to node 1.
-Node 2 has no own message.
-The two messages are considered to be independent and drawn from uniform distributions.
+The message $W_{1\text{-}3}$ is to be communicated from node 1 to node 3 and the message $W_{3\text{-}1}$ from node 3 to node 1.
+Node 2 has no own message but can help in the bi-directional communication process.
+The messages $W_{1\text{-}3}$ and $W_{3\text{-}1}$ are considered to be independent and drawn from uniform distributions.
 Each node $i$ is equipped with an input $X_i$ to and an output $Y_i$ from a common channel (see Fig. \ref{fig:HDTWRC}).

-The channel is time-invariant, discrete and memoryless.
-In contrast to the full-duplex model \cite{Rank06}, a network state variable $S$ determines the receive-transmit configuration of the network nodes.
-Therefore, the channel can be defined as
+The channel is discrete and memoryless.
+In contrast to the full-duplex model \cite{Rank06}, a network state variable $S$ determines the receive-transmit configurations of the network nodes.
+Therefore, the channel can be defined